chaseryder08/AWS_cloud_resume_challenge/README.md

 ---

 ## CI/CD
 GitHub actions was used to sync my S3 bucket when code was uploaded to my repository.
-After files are uploaded, Cloudfront cache is invalidated, which provides real-time updates with any code/website changes.
+After files are uploaded, Cloudfront cache provides real-time updates with any code/website changes.

 ---

 ## BACKEND DIAGRAM:
 ![This is an image](images/back_end.png)
-The backend portion was built with IaC (Terraform) to provision AWS DynamoDB, Lambda and API Gateway services.
-Once the website is visited, Javascript code makes an API call to AWS API Gateway; this call then triggers a Lambda function written in Python, to access AWS DyanmoDB, and retreive the current visitor count data.
-It then will add 1+ to the count attribute, and returns the updated visitor count value and displays it on the screen/website.
+The backend portion was built using Terraform (IaC) to provision AWS DynamoDB, Lambda and API Gateway services.
+Once the website is visited, Javascript code runs to make an API call to AWS API Gateway; this call then triggers the Lambda function written in Python, to access AWS DyanmoDB, and retreive the current visitor count data.
+Every visit will add 1+ to the count attribute, and return the updated visitor count value whichs displays on webpage.

 ---

 ## CI/CD
-The backend uses GitHub Actions to update the changes made in the Terraform configuration files any time code is pushed to this repository.
-Cypress tests are also run on the API Gateway to make sure the Lambda function is returning usable data.
+GitHub Actions were used to update the changes made in the Terraform configuration files any time code was pushed.
+Cypress tests were also run on the API Gateway to ensure the Lambda function returned usable data.